moliver28/research-handbook/content/handbook/solutions-architects/processes/_index.md

 - On a high level note, SAs are the pre-sales advisors for our prospective as well as existing customers and CSMs manage the post-sales relationship of existing customers and are responsible for the GitLab adoption.

-Further details can be found here: (/handbook/customer-success/#overlap-between-solution-architects-and-customer-success-managers)
+Further details can be found here: [Overlap Between Solution Architects and Customer Success Managers](/handbook/customer-success/#overlap-between-solution-architects-and-customer-success-managers)

 #### Technical Discovery and Demo Preparation